openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

 Purchase Academic Credit
 *****************************

-After you receive your verified certificate for the course, the option to purchase academic credit for the course appears on your dashboard below the option to download your certificate.
+After you meet the requirements for credit, the option to purchase academic credit for the course appears on your dashboard below the option to download your certificate.
 You also receive an email from edX.

 When you purchase credit, you submit a payment to edX, and then complete any additional steps that the specific organization that grants the credit requires.

-..
-Does info about the deadline for purchasing course credit appear on the
-.. dashboard, or only on the Purchase Credit For page?

 .. note:: More than one organization might offer credit for the same course.
  If this is the case, you select the organization that you want when you